 Most people have car loans.
 Most people have large car loans.
 If you rent your home, your car is probably the most expensive thing you own.
 It hasn't always been this way.
 See the graphic below from the Federal Reserve Economic Database (FRED).

 Since the 1980s, easy credit for car loans has led to most people having a large car loan.
 The average length of a car loan is now 69 months with loans extending out as long as 84 months.
 Add subprime lenders into this environment and you have a recipe for the exploitation of people who are suffering from bad financial situations.
-Then, you have a salesman that is trying to make a living like everyone else.
-Salesmen know that the best way to sell is not to emphasize the total price but push the monthly payment.
+Then, you have a salesperson that is trying to make a living like everyone else.
+Salespeople know that the best way to sell is not to emphasize the total price but push the monthly payment.

 Often, the best decision when it comes to buying a car is to buy a car two to four years old that is in good condition.
 Then, use your tax refund as a start for savings to buy this car outright without a loan or with a much smaller loan.
 During the time of the year when most tax refunds are paid, it’s a little more difficult to find a good deal on a used car because many people are using their tax refund to start payments on a car.
 It's best to wait a few months after you receive your tax refund and then use that money for a car.